4 James Gunn Films Ranked and Where to Stream Them

 Slither

-Just as much a horror movie as it is a dark comedy, Slither showcases many of Gunn’s signature talents (his penchant for humor, the homages to earlier works that inspired him, and blending two or more genres together) in this early, impressive effort from the director.
-Though not a financial success, the movie quickly became a cult classic, and continues to shock, entertain, and gross out viewers to this day.
+Just as much a horror movie as it is a dark comedy, Slither showcases many of Gunn’s signature talents (his penchant for humor, the homages to earlier works that inspired him, and blending two or more genres) in this early, impressive effort from the director.
+Though not a financial success, the movie quickly became a cult classic and continues to shock, entertain, and gross out viewers to this day.

 Where it’s streaming: Amazon Prime Video